rust-lang/cargo/src/doc/src/reference/specifying-dependencies.md

 to combine various cfg name/value pairs.
 Note that the `cfg` syntax has only been available since Cargo 0.9.0 (Rust 1.8.0).

+If you want to know which cfg targets are available on your platform, run `rustc --print=cfg` from the command line.
+If you want to know which `cfg` targets are available for another platform, such as 64-bit Windows, run `rustc --print=cfg --target=x86_64-pc-windows-msvc`.
+If you want to know which cfg targets are used by the release profile, add the `-O` parameter.

+This same set of values is used throughout the build for all crates in your project, so, unlike in your Rust source code, you cannot use `[target.'cfg(feature = "my_crate")'.dependencies]` to add dependencies based on optional crate features.
+Use [the `[features]` section](manifest.md#the-features-section) instead.

 In addition to `#[cfg]` syntax, Cargo also supports listing out the full target the dependencies would apply to: